Is Google The New Homepage for Local Businesses?

 Consumers are searching online more than ever before.
 But local businesses may actually be seeing less web traffic.
 How is this possible?
 "Local search" often starts with Google and there are now numerous ways for consumers to find all the information they need right on Google's first search results page.
+By taking the time to view this chad kimball google maps course, you will be able to see firsthand how making the most of Google and its accompanying resources (Google Maps and Google My Business) can help to grow your business by increasing your online presence, as well as earning more money in the process.
+What could be better?
 Google even allows consumers to interact with a local business – all without ever going to a website!
-This is all enabled by Google My Business listings that are becoming an increasingly vital component in creating online marketing success and attracting new customers.
+Array Digital law firm marketing agency says that this is all enabled by Google My Business listings that are becoming an increasingly vital component in creating online marketing success and attracting new customers.
+Numerous businesses are now enrolling in a gmb mastery academy to improve their online tactics and remain competitive.
 In fact, a new MOZ report found that 64% of local business marketers agree that Google is becoming the new "homepage" for local businesses.
-Search used to be all about getting a click to your website.
+Most small businesses get IT support to set up their Google My Business.
+Outsourcing IT requirements also benefits them with cybersecurity and cloud services, which are essential for online business profiles.
+Search used to be all about getting a click on your website.
 Now, it's also about getting a click to a Google My Business listing.
-Websites are still important, but keeping your Google My Business and Knowledge Panel up to date is no longer just nice, it's absolutely necessary.
+Websites are still important, but following this Google My Business Checklist and keeping your Google My Business & Knowledge Panel up to date is no longer just nice, it's absolutely necessary.
 If you don't, you're missing a huge opportunity to promote your business.
 What is the Knowledge Panel?
 When a consumer conducts a search for a particular business, Google provide the most relevant results as well a box on the right side of the page that is called the Knowledge Panel.
 The Knowledge Panel for that business includes directions, phone numbers, hours of operation, and more.
 Knowledge Panels show up in roughly 40% of searches and are especially crucial for providing consumers actionable results not requiring any additional clicks.
 You can keep your Knowledge Panel information relevant and up-to-date by first claiming, then verifying, your Google My Business profile.
 Google My Business is a free, easy to use listing that determines what appears on the Knowledge Panel.
 This will ensure that your customers can find and contact you, in addition to providing an overview of your products or services.
 Perhaps most importantly, the Knowledge Panel aggregates consumer reviews, making your online reputation readily available to all consumes.
 Managing your Google My Business listing, and Knowledge Panel, has become indispensable to online marketing success, as well as putting your business in the best position to get found.
 Social media marketing, in its turn, helps to connect with customers, generate awareness, and increase sales. [...]